kitnil/awesome/README.md

 ## Shell

+- [wstg](https://github.com/OWASP/wstg) - The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.
 - [dockerfile-shebang](https://github.com/JakeWharton/dockerfile-shebang) - Treat your Dockerfiles as self-contained, editable scripts
 - [bashCatWithKitten](https://github.com/GuidoFe/bashCatWithKitten) - The classic cat command but with a cat
 - [shpotify](https://github.com/hnarayanan/shpotify) - A command-line interface to Spotify